impactlearner/national_front/README.md

 React frontend

-Customized data schema setup on backend. s
+For the backend, I instantiatee a ustomized data schema setup.